arnaud-morvan/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools/extractbylocation.rst

 ::

-  processing.runalg('qgis:extractbylocation', input, intersect, touches, overlaps, within, output)
+  processing.runalg('qgis:extractbylocation', input, intersect, predicate, output)

 See also
 --------